 Chloramines—the chlorine byproducts that can cause burning eyes and breathing difficulty—are reduced in a salt water hot tub.
 Because the chlorinator is continuously creating a small amount of chlorine, the sanitizer level remains more stable to keep chloramines at bay.

-Less Maintenance
+3. Less Time Spent On Maintenance

-Reduced Cost
+4. Reduced Cost

-And after the initial dose of salt, your hot tub’s salinity will stay relatively steady unless it’s diluted with rain or a top off.
+Bags of salt are less expensive than chlorine or bromine, plus they’re easier to handle.
+And after the initial dose of salt, your hot tub’s salinity will stay relatively steady unless it’s diluted with rain or you’ve added fresh water.
 This means you won’t need to buy salt as often as you would chlorine or bromine.

-Salt Water Hot Tubs Myths Debunked
+Salt Water Hot Tub Myths Debunked

 Despite the many wonderful benefits of switching to salt, a few myths persist.
-It’s not magic, after all—it’s chemistry.

-Hot tubs require TLC, no matter what you use to sanitize them.
+All hot tubs require maintenance, no matter what you use to sanitize them.
 No system is truly “set it and forget it.”
 Chlorinator cells must be replaced every one to three years.
 Until then, they need to be cleaned regularly.
+Typically, cells are cleaned by soaking them in muriatic acid but always defer to the manufacturer’s recommended maintenance for your model.

 Despite its low salinity, the salt water in a hot tub can cause corrosion of metal components.
 For example, your hot tub’s heating element may not be suited to salt and could corrode quickly if it isn’t a titanium-coated element.
+Wiping down exposed metals frequently and making sure your water isn’t over-salinated can help prevent corrosion.

 Drop-In Chlorinators

 The easiest way to convert to a salt water hot tub is with a drop-in chlorinator.
 No permanent alterations to the spa are necessary for installation.
-Setting it up takes minutes.
+And setting it up takes minutes.
+The only drawback is you’ll have a thin cord connected to the chlorinator cell that hangs over the side of your hot tub.

 In-Line Chlorinators

 We’re going to cover how to install a drop-in chlorinator.
 If you’ve chosen to use an in-line generator, follow the manufacturer’s installation instructions or hire a professional to ensure proper installation.
+With a drop-in system, it usually takes more work to prepare your hot tub for conversion than it takes to do the actual conversion.

-You’ll Need:
+You’ll need:

 - Drop-In Salt Water Chlorinator